ekam-g/globalssh/README.md

 $ globalssh
 ```

-3. If the last step failed you will need to find the binary and add it too path manually or run via this command in it directory
+3. If the last step failed you will need to run it like this, or add it to path manualy

 ````
-$ ./globalssh
+$ ~/./globalssh
 ````

 4. You can also update whenever you want by doing